 This event is eligible for 6.5 Continuing Professional Development credits through the Homeowner Protection Office, and is eligible for credits through the Building Officials' Association of BC.

-The early bird rate is $158 for registrations up to November 24.
-Registrations after this date pay $175.
+Registrations are $175.
 Flat fees - no GST or PST.

 Lunch, refreshments, and free parking is included.